raspberry-pi-maker/VoIP-related-codes/Freeswitch Calltcenter using mod_callcenter/README.md

 Through the test, it was confirmed that call is distributed in all extension phones participating in queue "3000".

 Unlike mod_fifo, mod_callcenter can distribute calls to agents precisely.
 Therefore, it is better than mod_fifo for use in call centers.

+I learned very simply how to use mod_callcenter.
+However, we did not look at setting various option values for agents and queues and how these values work.
+Most of the information related to this is explained in detail in the mod_callcenter manual page introduced earlier.
+We will learn about the important of these options and how to add or delete agents in real time without using xml files in the next article.